TMJ Mouth Guard

-Technically, you would not have TMJ.
+Technically speaking, everyone has TMJ because it’s a joint.
 You would have TMD and you would need a mouth guard to treat your TMJ.
 But if there’s pain or some kind of irregularity inside of your TMJ, you would have TMD/TMJD.
 In the majority of cases, a mouthguard is used to treat TMJ symptoms and causes.
 But you didn’t come here for a lesson in medical terminology.
-You’re having jaw pain and you are looking for the best mouth guard for TMJ (Ahem, TMD).
+You’re having jaw pain and you’re looking for the best mouth guard for TMJ (Ahem, TMD).

 TMJ is a crucial joint when it comes to everyday function.
-It allows you to eat, talk, sing and yell at your kids!
-Every time we open or close our mouth, or go side to side, we are using this joint.
-It is estimated that 6 percent of women and 3 percent of men have TMJ problems.
+It allows you to eat, talk, sing and yell at the kids!
+Every time we open or close our mouth, we’re using this joint.
+According to the National Institute of Health, around 10 million americans have some sort of TMJ problem.

-There are multiple reasons why TMJ disorders can occur.
+There are multiple reasons why TMJ disorders occur.